Russel88/DAtest/README.md

 samples are cases or controls (in the same order as columns in count\_table).

+*The tests can be run in a paired version:*

+E.g. if SubjectID is a factor denoting the pairing of the samples (in the same order as columns in the otu\_table):

+    mytest <- testDA(count_table,predictor,paired=SubjectID)

 **Plot the output:**

     plot(mytest, sort = "AUC")